-NOTE: The Hot Spare Type can also be viewed by clicking on Raid Set Hierarchy
+NOTE: The Hot Spare Type can also be viewed by clicking on Raid Set Hierarchy in the Information menu.

 5.2.8 Delete Hot Spare

 Select the target Hot Spare disk(s) to delete by clicking on the appropriate check box.